 This game provide examples of:

 - Aborted Arc: In the opening cutscene, Anwar mentions a man nicknamed The Harvester who will "tear [50 Cent] apart piece by piece" should they ever cross paths.
 He is never mentioned again.
-However, judging by some dialog during the last level, it could be implied that Wilder is either The Harvester or a character who replaced The Harvester at some point during the game's development.
+However, it's highly likely that Wilder either is the Harvester, or a character who replaced him at some point during the game's development, since across the final two levels Wilder makes threats of dissecting Fifty and selling his organs, and Fiddy himself outright calls him the Harvester in a throwaway line while breaking open boxes of cash.

-- A God Am I: Kamal says this in the theatre.
+- A God Am I: Kamal says as much in the theatre.

 - A.K.A.-47: None of the guns go by their real names.
 The starting rifle is even a literal version of the trope, being an off-brand AK called the "Klaznikov 47".